 Thank you for displaying a poster at the 2018 ANZSN ASM

-Posters will be display on the main concourse or the Exhibition Hall (Hall 2/3) of the Darwin Convention Centre and grouped by theme.
+Posters will be display on the dedicated exhibition area at the International Convention Centre, Sydney.
 On arrival on Monday morning authors should look for their poster number to identify the board where their poster will be displayed.
 To view the order and grouping of posters view the poster list.

 Posters must be brought to the venue and affixed to boards the morning of Monday 10th September so that delegates can view them during the day prior to the Welcome Reception and poster session that evening.
 Attending authors must also be present at the Welcome Reception on Monday evening to answer any questions from delegates during the function.